MicrosoftDocs/SupportArticles-docs/support/mem/configmgr/tenant-attach-component-not-connect-to-gateway.md

 ---
-title: Tenant attach components fail to connect to cloud management gateway
+title: Tenant attach components fail to connect to backend cloud service
-description: Provides a solution to an issue where Configuration Manager components for tenant attach fail to connect to the cloud management gateway. ms.date: 07/05/2022 ms.reviewer: brianhun, umaikhan
+description: Provides a solution to an issue where Configuration Manager components for tenant attach fail to connect to the backend cloud service. ms.date: 07/05/2022 ms.reviewer: brianhun, umaikhan
 author: helenclu